ansibleguy/infra_wireguard/README.md

   * **Default opt-ins**:
-    * Installation of 'resolvconf' for name-resolution to work
     * Using PSK for additional security
     * Purging of orphaned tunnels

   * **Default opt-outs**:
+    * Installation of 'resolvconf' for name-resolution override
     * Traffic forwarding (*router-like*)